ParsiCoin/parsicoin/README.md

 http://www.boost.org/

-To build, change to a directory where this file is located, and run this commands:
+To build, change to a directory where this file is located, and run this commands (for MSVS 2015):

-mkdir build && cd build && cmake .. -G "Visual Studio 12 Win64" ..
+mkdir build && cd build && cmake .. -G "Visual Studio 14 Win64" ..

 And then do the Build via Visual Studio.